MarioGuido-dr/MarioGuido-dr.github.io/_posts/2026-02-27-prison-labour-minimum-standards.md

 Across much of the world, prisoners are expected to work, yet they are denied the most basic rights of workers.
 Rather than reintegration, the effect may be further alienation: work without protections could reproduce the same dynamics of exclusion and marginalisation that prisoners have experienced outside prison walls.

 The absence of clear minimum standards can transform prison labour into a form of exploitation rather than rehabilitation.
-As put by Evans and Goldberg:
+As put by E[Evans and Goldberg (1998)](https://www.freedomarchives.org/Documents/Finder/DOC510_scans/Prison_Labor/510.prison.complex.global.economy.1998.pdf):

 (…) prison labour is like a pot of gold.
 No strikes.
 No union organising.
 No health benefits, unemployment insurance, or workers’ compensation to pay.
 No language barriers, as in foreign countries.
 New leviathan prisons are being built on thousands of eerie acres of factories inside the walls.
 Prisoners do data entry for Chevron, make telephone reservations for TWA, raise hogs, shovel manure, and make circuit boards, limousines, waterbeds, and lingerie for Victoria’s Secret, all at a fraction of the cost of ‘free labour.’

 While this quote concerns the US, its message is clear: the lack of minimum labour standards puts the rehabilitative objective of prison labour at significant risk, becoming a mechanism for economic extraction.

-The 2024 report by the UN Special Rapporteur on contemporary forms of slavery, including its causes and consequences, comes at an important time and offers a vital opportunity to rethink how we treat prison labour.
+The [2024 report](https://docs.un.org/en/A/HRC/57/46) by the UN Special Rapporteur on contemporary forms of slavery, including its causes and consequences, comes at an important time and offers a vital opportunity to rethink how we treat prison labour.
 The report offers a powerful reminder of how much of today’s prison labour verges on forced labour and highlights that in most countries, employed prisoners (those working inside prison) are excluded from national labour protections.
 Prisoners are not ‘workers’ or ‘employees’ and thus fall outside national employment legislation – a situation the Rapporteur explicitly recommends amending.

 Notably, the report calls for prisoners who work to be recognised as ‘workers in national legislation and extend labour protection, particularly in areas such as wages, working hours, occupational health and safety and trade union rights’ (A/HRC/57/46, 18, [53]).
 Yet, many states have instead sought to embed certain rights within penal codes.